Server Generator Guide

 Installation

-Download the pre-built mockarty-server-generator binary for your platform from the Downloads page.
+Download the pre-built mockarty-server-generator binary for your platform from the GitHub Releases page.

 # Linux / macOS